samucodesh/intro/contributing/i18n-guidelines.md

 What you need to know when working with translations:

 - Maintain the original project's file names and structure, but replace all content with the translations.
-This will help preventing broken links.
+This will help prevent broken links.
 - Ensure there are no broken links and that all links navigate to the correct paths.
 - Maintain consistency in terminology and style throughout the translated documentation.
 - Keep translations up to date with changes in the original documentation.